 The three layers of latex adjust to the shape of the sleeper, letting a back sleeper’s hips sink in a bit.
 Wool batting quilted into the cover also adds cushioning, which many back sleepers may enjoy.

 Back sleepers who weigh under 130 pounds should get enough support from the Medium version of the Spindle to promote proper spinal alignment.
-Those who weigh between 130 and 230 pounds may prefer the Medium or Firm version of the mattress, though their hips could sink in a bit too much on either option.
-Individuals who weigh over 230 pounds may find all the versions of the Spindle Mattress softer than ideal, but the Medium or Firm options would give them more support than the Soft version.
+Those who weigh between 130 and 230 pounds may prefer the Medium or Firm version of the mattress, though their hips could sink in a bit too much on the softer option.
+Individuals who weigh over 230 pounds may find the Firm option to be the best match in terms of providing significant support, while they may find the Medium to be lacking.

 Since people tend to carry much of their body weight near their middles, a stomach sleeper’s belly and hips often pull their midsection too deeply into a mattress.
 To counteract this effect, side sleepers usually need a supportive mattress, but they also tend to like a touch of plushness.
 Wool batting gives the Spindle Mattress a plusher feel, while the latex layers provide support.

-Since stomach sleepers generally need firmer mattresses to get the support they need, the Spindle’s three firmness options may be on the soft side for stomach sleepers who weigh over 130 pounds.
-However, the Firm version is likely to be the best option for stomach sleepers in this weight group.
+Since stomach sleepers generally need firmer mattresses to get the support they need, the Spindle’s Medium firmness option may be on the soft side for stomach sleepers who weigh over 130 pounds.
+Instead, the Firm version is likely to be the best option for stomach sleepers in this weight group.
 Individuals who weigh under 130 pounds should get ample support from the Medium version of the mattress.